+Number of times the submit button was clicked on your landing page's signup form.
+This metric is available for any landing page that uses the Signup Form content block.

+- Conversion Rate

+Percentage of people who viewed your landing page and were added to your list.

+(Current version)

-Number of new subscribed contacts who signed up from your landing page.
+Number of times the submit button was clicked on your landing page's signup form.
 This metric is available for any landing page that uses the Signup Form content block.

 - Conversion Rate

 Percentage of people who viewed your landing page and were added to your list.